juedwards/MakeCode_python_lessons/extension_exercise_1.md

 ---

-Would you like a visual diagram or animation to show how this zigzag pattern works?

----

 ### 📝 Reflection

 * What happens if you remove the `agent.move(UP, 1)` line?
 * How would you make the walls **longer** or **taller**?

----

-Would you like me to write this up as a Markdown `.md` file for the repo with headings and formatting?